 - Assess identification and diagnostic accuracy, detection rates and histological performance in the practice setting.

-Doctors statewide can assess their practice and detection of histological and provisional diagnosis, against peers in a confidential setting via graphical and statistical information generated from all registered participants.
-This information can then be used to further inform and improve surgical practice with the ultimate goal of improving the quality of care for patients.
+Doctors state wide can assess their practice and detection of histological and provisional diagnosis against peers in a confidential setting via graphical and statistical information generated from all registered participants.
+This information can then be used to inform and improve surgical practice with an aim to enhance the quality of care for patients.

-Doctors must use the dedicated green Surgical Skin Audit Request Forms and complete the reverse side with their provisional diagnosis, in order for their specimens to count toward the audit totals.
+Note: Doctors must use the dedicated green Surgical Skin Audit Request Forms and complete the reverse side with their provisional diagnosis in order for their specimens to count toward the audit totals.

-Eligible general practitioners may attain the following after submitting 12 specimens on the dedicated green Surgical Skin Audit Request Forms over a 6 month period:
+Eligible GPs may attain the following after submitting 12 specimens on the dedicated green Surgical Skin Audit Request Forms:

-- ACRRM: 30 PRPD Points.
+- ACRRM: Units 20 Outcome measurment.
 Further information regarding Procedural Grant allocation can be obtained from ACRRM (Australian College of Rural and Remote Medicine).